chestozo/dmp/README.md

 # dmp
 Diff tool based on [google-diff-match-patch](http://code.google.com/p/google-diff-match-patch/).
+Also mentioned here on [StackOverflow](https://stackoverflow.com/a/29521455/449345).
 You have to have node.js installed in order to `dmp` to work.

-The main motivation to write this tool was to see letter specific diff for unicode symbols (cyrillic letters in particular).
+The main motivation to write this tool was to see letter specific diff
+for unicode symbols (cyrillic letters in particular).

 Now it is possible: